ma-ji/amgps/_pages/assignments.md

 You will assess your own performance using the evaluation plan you proposed.
 Submit your completion report (2-page maximum) via Canvas.
 No required format for the report, but it should at least include the following items:

-1. Evidence showing your completion of the planned modules/courses (e.g., screenshot, certificate, etc.; we may verify).
+1. Evidence showing your completion of the planned modules/courses (e.g., screenshot, certificate, etc.; changing the page layout & resizing any screenshots and certificates is okay).
 2. Reflection on how these learned new skills can help your future career.
 3. What's your next step.